Black British mental health services that can offer support if you're currently struggling.

 Their mission is to make mental health topics relevant and accessible for all Black people in the U.K. They’re doing this by connecting Black individuals and families with free professional mental health resources.
 You can head to their website to begin your journey towards improving your mental health today; all you need to do is choose a therapist based on your needs, arrange a session and they will cover the cost.

 If therapy isn’t for you, something you don’t need right now, or you’re just not there yet, why not follow them on Instagram for support and advice for now: @BlackMindsMatter.UK

 BEAM’s mission is to remove the barriers that Black people experience when trying to get help or access to mental health services, support or healing.
-They do this through education, training, advocacy and the creative arts, all online, and you can sign up to their events here.
+They do this through education, training, advocacy and the creative arts, all online, and you can sign up for their events here.
 They’re a global community that offers support and unity.

 Black Mental Wellness gives access to evidence-based information and resources about mental health and behavioural health topics from a Black perspective.
 They aim to give you a better understanding of why you may be feeling the way you do and how to cope with those emotions.

 They have a range of useful content, including relaxation strategies and inspiring interviews.

 An initiative launched to raise awareness of the mental health challenges that affect Black men and families.
 They may be US-based but they offer a fantastic online toolkit that provides the materials and resources to help you help your brothers, fathers and friends who may also be suffering from depression or anxiety.
 Knowing a loved one is struggling and not knowing how to be there for them can be just as hard as dealing with these issues yourself.